Meowrin/al-guides-temporary/Beginner General Guide.md

   ![](https://i.imgur.com/ifIMStn.jpg)
   * [**Lecture Hall:**](https://azurlane.koumakan.jp/Living_Area#Lecture_Hall) The wiki will provide all the information needed so I'll just go over some of the key points:
-    1. Unlocked at HQ/commander level 50 and can be upgraded every 5 levels after.
+    1. **Unlocked at HQ/commander level 50** and can be upgraded every 5 levels after.
-    2. Only MLB level 100+ ships can generate proficiency ONLY from sorties.
+    2. Only MLB level 100+ ships can generate proficiency from EXP FROM SORTIES (basically anything that cost oil to fight).
     3. Lecture runs for 12 hours.
     4. The consumed XP is calculated at the time the lecture is claimed.
 This means that even if you start the lecture with little XP in the bar but earn XP while the lecture is ongoing, that XP will be consumed and given to the ships in the lecture.
     5. Ships in the Dorm cannot participate in Lectures.
 Lectures do not prevent participation in any other activities (like sorties or commissions).